HeardLibrary/digital-scholarship/script/python/basics.md

 print(multiplication(3,5))
 ```

 In this example, the function is defined in the first three lines.
-The function is called in the last line.
+(The star (`*`) character is the multiply operator.)
+The function is called in the last line of the script.
 Usually, functions are defined at the start of the program and other code follows.
 Python knows that the print statement is not part of the function because it is not indented.

 Using the function is called *calling* the function.
 Inserting values into the function when it is called is called *passing* values into the function.